mrmaly/LinuxDictionary/README.md

    | **PHRASE** | **DEFINITON** | **[alias1]** | **[alias2]** | **[...]** |
    | **[...]**  |   **[...]**   |   **[...]**  |   **[...]**  | **[...]** |

- * The sheet can containt empty rows between non-empty rows.
+ * A sheet can containt empty rows between non-empty rows.
 A row will be omitted if it has the first cell empty.
- * The script will print warning for each phrase (case insensitive) that occurs more than once as well as all definitions associated with that phrase.
+ * The script will print warning for each phrase (case insensitive) that occurs more than once, as well as all definitions associated with that phrase.

 ### Usage